-Newcastle Disease (ND) ND is the commonest chicken disease in homesteads in Uganda.
-It affects all age groups with high death rates (30-80%) and is most common in the dry season, particularly the January to March.
-The disease spreads mainly through oral and respiratory discharges and droppings of infected birds.
+ND is the commonest chicken disease in homesteads in Uganda.
+It affects all age groups with high death rates (30-80%) and is most common in Newcastle the dry season, particularly the January to March.
+Disease (ND) The disease spreads mainly through oral and respiratory discharges and droppings of infected birds.
 Other ways of spread can be through clothes of people, other poultry, equipment, pets, and rodents.
-Cause • Virus Signs and symptoms Loss of appetite, droopy wings, dullness and birds hide their heads under the wings.
-Greenish-yellow and sometimes bloody diarrhoea Respiratory signs such as noisy breathing, sneezing, coughing and gasping.
+Virus Cause Loss of appetite, droopy wings, dullness and birds hide their heads under the Greenish-yellow and sometimes bloody diarrhoea Respiratory signs such as noisy breathing, sneezing, coughing and gasping.
 Discharges from nostrils and eyes Muscular abnormalities like twisted neck Figure 43, stiffness and prostration.
-Image: The state of the stage of lay at the time of infection High death rates Prevention Vaccination is the only way to control ND.
+Signs and symptoms Figure 43: Bird with twisted neck (source Riise et al 2004) Central nervous signs like tremors, compulsive movements, and death.
+Drops in egg laying.
+Eggs are of low quality and may be soft-shelled, roughened, or deformed.
+Production resumes slowly, or not at all, depending on the stage of lay at the time of infection High death rates Vaccination is the only way to control ND.
 A vaccination program should be adopted and strictly adhered to (see chapter 6) Avoid introducing new birds into your stock.
 If new birds are nevertheless introduced, a two-week quarantine period should be applied.
 If any birds are affected, get rid of the whole flock.
 If a few chickens survive, they will become carriers for some time, likely to infect new birds.
-A high standard of sanitation should be practiced and avoid the introduction of disease in the flock.
+Prevention A high standard of sanitation should be practiced and avoid the introduction of disease in the flock.
 Do not keep chickens and guinea fowl together as they are healthy carriers and can transmit the disease to poultry.
 Newcastle Disease is a reportable disease.
 All suspected outbreaks of the disease must be reported to animal health authorities immediately.
-Treatment No treatment as it is a viral disease Fowl pox Spread by contact.
-Birds of all ages can be affected but it's of more danger to chicks and laying birds
+Treatment No treatment as it is a viral disease Spread by contact.
+Fowl pox Birds of all ages can be affected but it's of more danger to chicks and laying birds

-[ Cause • Virus Signs and symptoms Wart-like nodules/ scabs are common on combs, wattles and around the eye/ base of the beaks.
+Cause • Virus Signs and symptoms Wart-like nodules/ scabs are common on combs, wattles and around the eye/ base of the beaks.
 Eyelids can be closed by these nodules (cutaneous form).
 Another form attacks the mouth or upper airways, where white nodules are seen in the mouth, tongue, throat, nostrils, and eyes (Figure 44).
 This causes more deaths as the birds cannot eat and/or drink.
-Wart-like nodules/ scabs are common on combs, wattles and around the eye/ base of the beaks.
-Eyelids can be closed by these nodules (cutaneous form).
-Another form attacks the mouth or upper airways, where white nodules are seen in the mouth, tongue, throat, nostrils, and eyes (Figure 44).
-This causes more deaths are the left (1) has drawings of scabs on the head (comb and wattles).
+Figure 44: Photo on the left (1) has drawings of scabs on the head (comb and wattles).
 On the right, is a photo of chicken with pox scabs on the head that extended to inside the mouth.
 Drop in egg production.
 Death rate with fowl pox is generally low and deaths are mainly due to suffocation and starvation.
 Prevention • Vaccination is recommended and highly effective.
 Usually done at 4 - 8 weeks of age.
 See Chapter 6 on vaccination for a detailed explanation on how to vaccine against fowl pox.
 Treatment No specific treatment for fowl pox since it is a viral disease.
 However, removing the scabs on the head with cotton wool moistened in iodine and giving Oxytetracycline 25% in drinking water for 5 days improves survival.
+Gumboro disease (Infectious Bursal Usually occurs in large flocks kept in confinement.
+Not common in small-scale village-based systems.
+However, the disease is of increasing importance these days in chicks of local poultry Generally, it occurs in chicks between 3 - 6 weeks of age.
+Mainly affects the gland called the bursa of Fabricius which is one of the most